aammd/Predator_Phylogenetic_Diversity/doc/SuppMatt.md

 \end{table}

-\pagebreak
+\newpage

 ![plot of chunk FIG_spp_number](figure/FIG_spp_number-1.pdf)

 **Figure S2**: The effect of predator species number on each of our response variables.
 Each dot represents the mean (n = 5) for different predator treatments.
 Green dots represent group (i.e. species number) means.

-\pagebreak

-## Differences among predator species
+\newpage

-Within the single-predator treatments, we tested for difference in our response variables among different predator species.
+**Table S7** : Within the single-predator treatments, we tested for difference in our response variables among different predator species.

-**Table S7** : Contrasting predator species effects.
 These linear models use treatment contrasts, which contrast all treatments with *L. andromache*.
 Coefficents (standard error) are given for *L. andromache*, and differences between coefficients (standard error of difference) for all other predators.

 \begingroup
 \small